peterstansfeld/palavo/README.md

    VGA_Out_Light_Red  GP37 30                  31 GP38  Serial_TX*
 ```

 \* USB can be used instead of UART serial comms - add 32 to PALAVO_CONFIG
 \** To enable IR add 8 to PALAVO_CONFIG

 It's *so* long.
-And just *look* at all those free GPIO pins - enough to cpature the signals from a keyboard's switch matrix, perhaps?
+And just *look* at all those free GPIO pins - enough to capture the signals from a keyboard's switch matrix, perhaps?
 It's pictured here attached, mostly, to a [Pimoroni Pico Omnibus](https://shop.pimoroni.com/products/pico-omnibus) with 24 signals from a keyboard switch matrix connected to GP0 to GP26.

 ![A Pimoroni PICO LIPO 2XL W attached - well, 66.67% attached - to a Pimoroni Pico Omnibus.](image.jpg)